Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Confidence Interval

 The confidence interval may be thought of as the range of probable true values for a statistic.
 In general, as a population or sample size increases, the confidence interval gets smaller.
 Estimates with smaller confidence intervals are referred to as more "precise."
 Less precise estimates, such as those calculated from small numbers, tend to have wide confidence intervals.
-Typically, the 95% confidence interval (calculated as 1.96 times the standard error of a statistic) indicates the range of values within which the statistic would fall 95% of the time if the researcher were to calculate the statistic (e.g., a percentage or rate) from an infinite number of samples of the same size drawn from the same base population. [more on confidence intervals...]
+Typically, the 95% confidence interval (calculated as 1.96 times the standard error of a statistic) indicates the range of values within which the statistic would fall 95% of the time if the researcher were to calculate the statistic (e.g., a percentage or rate) from an infinite number of samples of the same size drawn from the same base population. [visit the HELP page on confidence intervals...]

 Confounding Variable